 We have two medical devices cleared by the United States Food and Drug Administration, or FDA, which are used for the assessment of neuropathies.
-The ADVANCETM NCS/EMG System, or the ADVANCE System, is a comprehensive platform for the performance of traditional nerve conduction studies and invasive electromyography procedures.
-This system is used primarily by neurologists, physical medicine and rehabilitation, or PM&R, physicians, neurosurgeons, orthopedic and hand surgeons, and pain medicine physicians.
-The ADVANCE System is comprised of: (1) single use surface electrodes and needles, (2) the ADVANCE device and related modules, and (3) a communication hub that enables the physician's office to network their device to our internet portal for data archiving, report generation and other network services.
 The NC-stat System is a point-of-care device for the performance of nerve conduction studies.
 The NC-stat System, our initial product for the assessment of neuropathies, has been sold historically to a broad group of physicians, including primary care physicians and specialists since its initial market launch in May 1999.
-The NC-stat System is comprised of: (1) single use electrodes, (2) the NC-stat device and related components, and (3) the NC-stat docking station, an optional device that enables the physician's office to transmit data to our onCall Information System.
-Our neurodiagnostic equipment is used in over five thousand physician offices, clinics and hospitals.
+The NC-stat System is comprised of: (1) single use nerve-specific electrodes, (2) the NC-stat device and related components, and (3) the NC-stat docking station, an optional device that enables the physician's office to transmit data to our onCall Information System.
+The ADVANCETM NCS/EMG System, or the ADVANCE System, is a comprehensive platform for the performance of traditional nerve conduction studies and invasive electromyography procedures.
+This system is used primarily by neurologists, physical medicine and rehabilitation, or PM&R physicians, neurosurgeons, orthopedic and hand surgeons, and pain medicine physicians.
+The ADVANCE System is comprised of: (1) various types of electrodes and needles, (2) the ADVANCE device and related modules, and (3) a communication hub that enables the physician's office to network their device to our servers for data archiving, report generation, and other network services.
+Our neurodiagnostic equipment is used in approximately 5,000 physicians' offices, clinics, and hospitals.
 Over one and a half million patients have been tested with our neurodiagnostic equipment since 1999.